Icy-Monster/Luau-Tips/README.md

 ```

 ## 2.3 The Invisible Variables
 Sometimes you may just not see a built-in function in Roblox and then you try making it yourself.
-All Roblox API (Application Programming Interface) is written in C++ so it is marginaly faster than recreating it yourself in Luau.
+All Roblox API (Application Programming Interface) is written in C++ so it is considerably faster than recreating it yourself in Luau.

 You might just overlook some clear features that the API offers to you such as: